 Cream Suit in The World is Not Enough

-James Bond has never looked better and Pierce Brosnan has never looked sexier asking for one last screw.
+James Bond has never looked better and Pierce Brosnan has never looked more masculine asking for one last screw.
 His Brioni herringbone linen suit is wonderfully offset with the French blue shirt, which Pierce wears open.